frasosatis/cx16playground/basic/01-asc_listing/README.md

 Simple demonstration of lowercase and uppercase letters, which depending on the mode are uppercase letters or the PETSCII graphics characters.
 It also mentions the key combination (Shift + Alt) to toggle this.

+## keypoll

+Simply shows the code of the pressed key - in HEX, if any.
+Using <ESC> ends the polling loop.
+If <ENTER> is pressed, a new line is used.
+If the screen does not fit, simply delete line 0 which sets a `SCREEN 1`.